 Common Language Runtime (CLR) overview

-The .NET Framework provides a run-time environment called the common language runtime, which runs the code and provides services that make the development process easier.
+.NET provides a run-time environment, called the common language runtime, that runs the code and provides services that make the development process easier.

 Compilers and tools expose the common language runtime's functionality and enable you to write code that benefits from this managed execution environment.
-Code that you develop with a language compiler that targets the runtime is called managed code; it benefits from features such as cross-language integration, cross-language exception handling, enhanced security, versioning and deployment support, a simplified model for component interaction, and debugging and profiling services.
+Code that you develop with a language compiler that targets the runtime is called managed code.
+Managed code benefits from features such as cross-language integration, cross-language exception handling, enhanced security, versioning and deployment support, a simplified model for component interaction, and debugging and profiling services.

 To enable the runtime to provide services to managed code, language compilers must emit metadata that describes the types, members, and references in your code.
 Metadata is stored with the code; every loadable common language runtime portable executable (PE) file contains metadata.
 The runtime uses metadata to locate and load classes, lay out instances in memory, resolve method invocations, generate native code, enforce security, and set run-time context boundaries.

 The runtime automatically handles object layout and manages references to objects, releasing them when they are no longer being used.
 Objects whose lifetimes are managed in this way are called managed data.
 Garbage collection eliminates memory leaks as well as some other common programming errors.
 If your code is managed, you can use managed data, unmanaged data, or both managed and unmanaged data in your .NET application.
 Because language compilers supply their own types, such as primitive types, you might not always know (or need to know) whether your data is being managed.